Efficient Ocean Shipping

 For more on Project Drawdown’s growth scenarios, click the Scenarios link below.
 For information on Transport Sector-specific scenarios, click the Sector Summary: Transport link.

-We assume that this cost is close to the additional cost of purchasing a new ship with these technologies, as compared to purchasing a conventional ship.
+We assume that this cost is close to the additional cost of purchasing a new ship with these technologies, as compared with purchasing a conventional ship.

 Intermediate Fuel Oil (IFO) 380